Author Archive

 Read the rest of this entry »

-Big Kid Adds (Week 20)
+Big Kid Adds (Week 24)

-While the NFBC Main Event garners most of the attention, there are a handful of leagues with even a larger entry fee ($2.5K to $15K).
-They get originally named “High Stakes Leagues” and this year there are nine of them.
+While the NFBC Main Event garners most of the attention, there are a handful of leagues with an even larger entry fee ($2.5K to $15K).
+They were originally named “High Stakes Leagues” and this year there are nine of them.
 With so much money on the line, these fantasy managers are going to try to gain any advantage.
 Most of the time, these managers will be a week or two ahead of everyone else on their adds.
 Here are the players and some information on the ones added in four or more of these leagues.
 Read the rest of this entry »

 Sunday Night Waiver Wire & FAAB Chat